 - Dip the pop in the chocolate.
 Remove and allow the excess to drip off.
 Then set the pop in a cake pops stand or in a block of Styrofoam.
 Immediately add the candy rim to the pop.

 - If using candy melts, you'll need to freeze the pops for about 5 minutes so the candy melts will harden into a shiny coating.
 If using pure semi-sweet chocolate, you can just allow them to dry at room temperature.

 - Squeeze green slime sparkle gel over the top of each pop and add some fun candy sprinkles.

 - Use spiders, bones, eyeballs, bubbles, skulls, and jimmies.

-NOTE: If you want to be able to package your pops in cellophane bags, you will need to use bright green candy melts instead of the green slime.
-The green slime looks amazingly gooey on top of the lollipops, but will remain sticky and wet.
+NOTE: If you want to be able to package your pops in cellophane bags, you will need to use bright green candy melts instead of the green gel.
+The green slime looks amazingly gooey on top of the lollipops but will remain sticky and wet.